Annabel Lyon: Life and work

-Lyon was born in Brampton, Ontario, north-west of Toronto, but moved to Coquitlam, British Columbia, when she was a year old.
+Born in Brampton, Ontario, Lyon grew up in Coquitlam, British Columbia, where she and her family moved when she was a year old.
 She completed her Bachelor of Arts in Philosophy at Simon Fraser University and an MFA in Creative Writing at the University of British Columbia.
 In addition, she attended the University of British Columbia's Faculty of Law for one year.

 Lyon published her first book, Oxygen, a collection of stories, in 2000.
 The Best Thing for You, a collection of three novellas, followed in 2004 and was nominated for the Ethel Wilson Fiction Prize.

 Her first novel, The Golden Mean, which imagines the relationship between Alexander the Great and his teacher, Aristotle, was published in 2009.
-It held the distinction of being the only book nominated that year for all three of Canada's major fiction prizes: the Scotiabank Giller Prize, the Governor General's Award for English-language fiction and the Rogers Writers' Trust Fiction Prize.
+It held the distinction of being the only book nominated that year for all three of Canada's major fiction prizes: the Scotiabank Giller Prize, the Governor General's Award for English-language fiction, and the Rogers Writers' Trust Fiction Prize.
 Of the three, she won the Rogers Prize.
 The book has been translated into six languages.
 A sequel, The Sweet Girl, which explores the life of Aristotle's daughter, Pythias, was published in September 2012.

 Her novel Consent was longlisted for the Giller Prize in 2020.

 She lives in New Westminster, British Columbia, one of 13 cities in Metro Vancouver.